paolomonella/ursus/documentation.md

             </choice>
     </w>

-means that the ¯ grapheme (a superscript line, like a macron) is written above three graphemes, namely 'q', 'u' and 'm', and that the alphabetic meaning of the abbreviation is constituted by the alphabemes 'q', 'u', 'o', 'n', 'i', 'a', 'm'
+means that the ¯ grapheme (a superscript line, like a macron) is written above three graphemes, namely 'q', 'n' and 'm', and that the alphabetic meaning of the abbreviation is constituted by the alphabemes 'q', 'u', 'o', 'n', 'i', 'a', 'm'

 The following code: